-Healthy NY Qualifying Individual Claims \$ 94,146,857

-Healthy NY Small Employer Claims \$62,761,225

-Total Claims Reimbursed \$156,908,082
+Healthy NY Qualifying Individual Claims \$ 94,146,857 Healthy NY Small Employer Claims \$ 62,761,225 Total Claims Reimbursed \$156,908,082 f.
+Tracking Maximum Enrollment in Healthy NY g.
+Annual Study of the Healthy NY Program

 For 2010, preliminary submissions indicate approximately \$199.9 million in reimbursement requests.
 The amount of funding available for reimbursement of these claims is at this time uncertain.